 Two ways to keep frogs out

-on chemical slug bait, you cant really fight nature and win long term anyway, Its gotta way of coming back strong.
-Swimming with frogs is like swimming with dolphins !!
+you can't fight nature and win.
+It's got a way of coming back strong.
+Swimming with frogs is like swimming with dolphins!!